noahpaiva/Eventi/README.md

-# Eventi
+# EvenTI

-Eventi is an event planning web application being developed as a senior project.
+EvenTI is an event planning web application being developed as a senior project.

 Functionality:
   1) Users can create accounts, sign in and out.
   2) Users can create unique events with date, time, and location data.